whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 Description:

-This lightning talk highlights the Toneprint Technology from TC Electronic, as well as some basics about musical instrument effect pedals.
+This lightning talk highlights the wireless data transfer functionality of Toneprint Technology from TC Electronic, as well as some basics about musical instrument effect pedals.

 ---

 ### Gear Up

 I really enjoyed Gear Up this module, especially the last Gear Up: CODE:Debugging the Gender Gap.
-CODE was especially significant for me because I gained new perspective that I otherwise would not have been able to.
-I have a fiance in tech and hear about some of these issue from her, but didn't realize all the ways that I can help fix the problem until this Gear Up.
+CODE was especially significant for me because I gained new perspective that I had not been aware of before.
+I have a fiance in tech and hear about some of these issue from her, but didn't realize all the ways that I can personally help fix the problem until this Gear Up.

 Overall I learned alot about myself and my fellow Turingites during these sessions, and engaged in very meaningful discussions regarding these thought-provoking topics: